Reblogging: Tumblr

 In 2007, Tumblr, a blogging service and network, launched.
 It is profile-driven and hierarchical in its facilitation of "reblogs".
 An original post by one Tumblr user is reblogged by another user by embedding a quote of the original post, link and publishing username in the repost, with the option of making a comment in reply to the previous post.

 A feature of this method that distinguishes Tumblr from Twitter is that less emphasis is placed upon reblogging only the original post, resulting in often highly stacked semi-threaded conversations which are indexed and interpreted by the Tumblr server in the presented manner.
-While Twitter's character limit allows for little to no personal response, a Tumblr reblog allows for an endless amount of interpretations of the subject matter.
+While Twitter's character limit allows for little to no personal response, a Tumblr reblog allows for an significant amount of interpretations of the subject matter.
 As a result, posts to Tumblr are typically shown less as typical blog posts (as offered by most major blog providers) and more as a blend of both Internet forum and blog features.
 Another difference between the two platforms is that Tumblr reblogs are more often visual, while Twitter is more message-based.